Fabrizio-Caruso/8bitC/8bitC_ENG.md

 This topic is treated in detail in:<br>
 <a href="https://github.com/z88dk/z88dk/issues/860">https://github.com/z88dk/z88dk/issues/860</a></p>
 <h3 id="code-on-multiple-files">Code on multiple files</h3>
-<p>Usually separating a large code into multiple files is a good practice but it may produce poorer code for 8-bit optimizer because they do not perform <em>link-time optimization</em>, i.e., they cannot optimize code between two or more files but also optimize each file separately.<br>
+<p>Usually separating the source code into multiple files is a good practice but it may produce poorer code because 8-bit optimizers do not perform <em>link-time optimization</em>, i.e., they cannot optimize code between two or more files and only optimize each file separately.<br>
-For example we have a function that is called only once and the function is defined in the same file where it is invoked, then the optimizer may be able to <em>inline</em> it but this would never be possible if the functions were defined in a separate file.<br>
+For example if we have a function that is called only once and the function is defined in the same file where it is invoked, then the optimizer may be able to <em>inline</em> it but this would never be possible if the function were defined and invoked in different files.<br>
 My advice is <strong>not</strong> to create one or few huge files but to take into account how separating the code into multiple files can affect the optimization.</p>
 <h2 id="advanced-memory-use">Advanced memory use</h2>
 <p>The C compiler usually produces a unique binary that contains both code and data, which will be loaded in specific memory locations (even with non contiguous memory areas).</p>
-<p>In many architectures some RAM areas are use as <em>buffers</em> for the ROM routines or are used only in some special cases (e.g., some graphics modes).<br>
+<p>In many architectures some RAM areas are used as <em>buffers</em> for the ROM routines or are used only in some special cases (e.g., some graphics modes).<br>
 My advice is to study the memory map.
 For example for the Vic 20 we would have to look at:<br>
 <a href="http://www.zimmers.net/cbmpics/cbm/vic/memorymap.txt">http://www.zimmers.net/cbmpics/cbm/vic/memorymap.txt</a></p>
 <p>In particular we should look for:</p>